justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/05-support-access.markdown

 Note that only the project administrator has the ability to configure support access.
 Support Access does _not_ allow Support Engineers to deploy assets or perform other _write_ actions to your project.

-To manage Support Access, while logged into to the Liferay Cloud Management Console:
+To manage Support Access, while logged into to the DXP Cloud Management Console:
 :

 1. Navigate to _Settings_.